DistributedCOM 10016 Error: What It Means and How to Handle It

 What Is the DistributedCOM 10016 Error?
 Here’s What You Need to Know

-Have you ever checked the Windows Event Viewer and been alarmed by a red error labeled “DistributedCOM” with Event ID 10016?
+Have you ever opened the Windows Event Viewer and been alarmed by a red error labeled “DistributedCOM” with Event ID 10016?
 If you’re not familiar with what this means, you’re not alone.

 Here’s an example of a message you might see: